Mercury13/unicodia/README.md

 **English.** International: truck > lorry, petrol > gas.
 Prefer British form if both are good.
 Punctuation around quotes is British/international: it’s inside quotes if it’s a part of “phrase being quoted”.

 **Russian.** Ё is mandatory.
 No grammatical concessions to Ukrainian.
+If adjective script has a strong connection to language, it’s male like language (грузинский).
+Otherwise female like script (батакская).

 **Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ in loanwords) are embraced.
 Describe topics sensitive to nationalists as delicately as possible.